 New Hampshire’s adventurous spirit doesn’t die down during the winter months when the mercury drops—it’s more like love at first snow!
 And while we’re known for our trail-blazing ski history, world-class ski resorts and all-around deep-rooted passion for skiing, there are many more ways to explore our breathtaking outdoors.
 So without further ado, here are a few of the heart-pounding activities you’re going to want to try in the Granite State this season.

 Goes without saying really, but we’ll go ahead and say it anyway: Dogsledding in New Hampshire is a truly unique and wonderful experience.
-Discover the history of this treasured tradition at one of the many locations across the state, from Bartlett to Bridgewater and Campton to Canaan, where sweet, powerful dog teams will take you on an unforgettable ride to calls of “hike!” (let’s go!) or “haw!” (turn left).
-There are also some incredible events like the Laconia World Championship Sled Dog Derby and The Great North Woods Sled Dog Challenge.
+Discover the history of this treasured tradition at one of several locations across the state where sweet, powerful dog teams will take you on an unforgettable ride to calls of “hike!” (let’s go!) or “haw!” (turn left).
+There are also some incredible events like the Laconia World Championship Sled Dog Derby.

 Cyclers rejoice!
 No longer must you bid farewell to biking for the season when cold weather comes calling.
 Traverse rugged, snowy terrain all winter long on a fat bike.
 Fat bikes have wide rims, and low-pressure, oversized tires—approximately 3.7 inches to 5 inches wide—that help provide superior traction on challenging trails.
 These chunky-wheeled bikes may look big and bad, but no need to be intimidated.
 Fat bikes are actually pretty easy to ride and handle, so you won’t necessarily need lessons, although guided trail rides can be a nice option.
 There are fat bike rentals across New Hampshire, including at Great Glen Trails and Bretton Woods.